 One easy way to determine your brand’s keywords is to start searching for something brand-related in the search bar.
 You’ll see some results start to populate below as you type.
 Use those keywords as a starting point when creating your list of brand keywords.

 The information in this guide gives the consumer everything they need to know, even without having to visit a website or click through to anything.
 Essentially, without even leaving the search engine, a consumer can find all the information they need about your business.
-Just be sure your Google My Business listing is up to date.
+Just be sure your Google Business Profile Manager listing is up to date.
 Otherwise, this pertinent information won’t appear.

 Writing blogs for your business is a great way to boost website traffic and share your knowledge with your customers.
 Blog content gives people a reason to see you as an authority in your industry, not only as a seller of a product but also as an expert in the lifestyle related to whatever you sell.
 You could offer tips and tricks, ideas for using your product, expertise related to your industry, behind the scenes stories and so much more.